adugasamuel/Bike-Buyers-Analysis/README.md

 - Tailor messaging for individuals with **Bachelor's or Graduate degrees**.
 - Offer loyalty perks to **car owners and homeowners**.
 - Consider **family-focused bike models** for households with 1–2 children.

+The recommendation was made to help the company identify and target potential bike buyers more effectively by understanding key customer segments based on age, income, commute distance, and lifestyle.
+This insight will guide more personalized marketing, improve sales conversion, and support data-driven decision-making for future product and campaign strategies.

 ## Thank You!